top of page

 After being told to “shut up” or called “stupid dumb ass,” for example, children come to believe that these labels are true about them.
 It leads to low self esteem or no self esteem and feelings of “I am not good enough” or “I don’t matter.”

-Upon completion of Healing by Expression, we want our children to speak up, speak out speak until someone hears and responds.
+Upon completion of our support through the Arts program, we want our children to speak up, speak out speak until someone hears and responds.
 And we want our children to know and demonstrate their brilliance.

 Curriculum for